mlua-rs/rlua/README.md

     * More fleshed out Lua API, things like custom metatables and exposing the registry.
-    * MUCH better API documentation, the current API documentation is basically non-existent.
+    * MUCH better API documentation, the current API documentation is almost non-existent.
     * Performance testing.